Doctor Strange 2 facing major reshoots ahead of 2022 release – but why?

 As for the plot of Doctor Strange in the Multiverse of Madness, we do know that the movie will primarily concern, well... the multiverse.

 Details are few and far between, but we’re expecting Stephen Strange to be forced to face the consequences of creating the multiverse in the first place – if Spider-Man: No Way Home's first teaser trailer is anything to go by, that is.
-We may find out more on what may entail when No Way Home's second trailer arrives in the very near future, too.
+We may find out more on that front when No Way Home's second trailer arrives in the very near future, too.

 We also know that Benedict Cumberbatch, Benedict Wong, Rachel McAdams and Chiwetel Ejiofor will all be reprising their roles from the first movie, while Xochitl Gomez is so far the only announced newcomer.
 She’ll be starring as America Chavez, who also goes by the pseudonym Miss America.